Industrial-static/Industrial-Strength-Marketing/src/content/insights/resources.md

       marketing partner.
     url: https://industrialstrengthmarketing.com/industrial-marketing-agency-guide/
     img: /img/uploads/agency-selection-guide.png
-    order: 2
+    order: 1
-    active: "1"
+    active: "0"
 description: Have an idea for our next marketing guide?
-Contact us now and let us know!
+Contact us now and let us know!Why do we use it?
-button_text: SEND US A MESSAGE
+button_text: SEND US A MESSAGEWhy do we use it?
 button_url: https://industrialstrengthmarketing.com/contact/
 show_in_menu: "false"
 title: Resources